haruiz/CvStudio/README.md

-# PyTorchCV Studio
+# CV-Studio

-PyTorchCV Studio is a graphical annotation tool to address different Computer Vision tasks.
+CV-Studio is a graphical annotation tool to address different Computer Vision tasks.

-PyTorchCV is developed in Python, Qt, SQLite and uses PyTorch's resources to train deep learning models.
+CV-Studio is developed in Python, Qt, SQLite and uses PyTorch's resources to train deep learning models.

 <img alt="" src="assets/images/image.png"></img>

-PyTorch CV Studio supports:
+CVStudio supports:

 **Datasets**:
 * Create and manage your datasets for images.